refugeetech/platform/CONTRIBUTING.md

-# How to contribute
+# Contributing
+Use the following guidelines when contributing to this project.

 # Workflow
-When contributing to the project, please follow the Gitflow guidelines.
+Please follow the [Gitflow guidelines](http://danielkummer.github.io/git-flow-cheatsheet/).
 Specifically:
 * Create a new feature branch from the `develop` branch
 * Prefix your feature branch name with `/feature`
 * When ready for review, create a pull request against the `develop` branch